functorz-tech/momen_doc/actions/ai/ai.md

 When conducting multi-round dialogues, after \[Start Conversation], if you want to continue sending messages to AI and automatically bring up the context, then use \[Continue Conversation] action. \[Continue Conversation] is triggered by clicking, and after triggering, it automatically adds related data to the message table, message content table, and tool usage record table just like \[Start Conversation].

-**Action configuration guide**\
+**Action Configuration Guide**\
 In the action of \[Continue Conversation], select the same AI as the last \[Start Conversation] call, and bind the Conversation ID generated by \[Start Conversation], simultaneously directly enter or bind the message content.

 <figure><img src="../../.gitbook/assets/截屏2024-07-23 15.45.20.png" alt="Momen AI continue conversation"><figcaption></figcaption></figure>

 ### 3. Delete Conversation

-It means deleting a certain conversation, as well as the related messages, message content, tool call records.
+This action deletes a specific conversation, as well as the related messages, message content, and tool call records.

-### 4.Stop Response
+### 4. Stop Response

 \[Stop Response] means during the process of \[Start Conversation] or \[Continue Conversation], you can trigger \[Stop Response] to stop the current conversation.
 After stopping the reply, you can still use \[Continue Conversation] to continue the just-ended multi-round dialogue.

 ### 5. Provide Tool Info

-To be updated...;
+To be updated...

 ## Using the Results of Calling AI

 ### When Default Output

-In order to directly display the results of the AI request, generally add page variable on the page, then add the needed AI request to the button component's click action, complete the AI request's input parameter configuration, and set the page variable when it is successful, assigning it as content from the result data.
+To directly display the results of the AI request, generally add a page variable on the page, then add the needed AI request to the button component's click action, complete the AI request's input parameter configuration, and set the page variable when it is successful, assigning it as content from the result data.

 <figure><img src="../../.gitbook/assets/截屏2024-07-23 15.51.41.png" alt=""><figcaption></figcaption></figure>

 ### When Custom Output

-When configuring AI, if you configured custom output, you will need to set the output fields' types and names (in English, best if it corresponds to the expected output results' meaning), AI will write the corresponding results into the fields by their names.
+When configuring AI, if you configured custom output, you will need to set the output fields' types and names (in English, best if it corresponds to the expected output results' meaning).
+AI will write the corresponding results into the fields by their names.

 <figure><img src="../../.gitbook/assets/截屏2024-07-23 14.00.39.png" alt=""><figcaption></figcaption></figure>